ezet/evelib/README.md

 ##### Asynchronous
 When using async/await, the `AggregateException` is unwrapped and only the FIRST inner exception is thrown.
 The `AggregateException` is available through the Exception property on the Task that is awaited.
 Catch `InvalidRequestException` or any other specific exception, like normal, and check the `Exception` on the Task if you need to handle more than the first.

-EveOnline API
+EveXml
 -
-This library exposes all of CCPs Eve API calls through an easy to use API, using common .NEt an C# conventions.
+This library exposes all of CCPs Eve API calls through an easy to use API, using common .NET an C# conventions.
 It uses a structure similar to how the API URIs are structured.
 See [APIv2] (http://wiki.eve-id.net/APIv2_Page_Index) for a reference.
 The basic structure is as follows:
 * `CharacterKey`, `CorporationKey` and `ApiKey` exposes requests prefixed with /account/.
 * `Character` exposes all requests prefixed with /char/.
 * `Corporation` exposes all requests  prefixed with /corp/.